 JUAN GONZALEZ: And what kind of treatment did they give you while you were there in Cuba?

 REGINA CERVANTES: Juan, I saw nine specialists.
 One of them was an allergist.
-And at one of the Work Comp hearings, the judge insinuated that my illnesses could be allergy-related.
+And at one of the work comp hearings, the judge insinuated that my illnesses could be allergy-related.
 And I don’t have allergies like most people do.
 I’m not allergic to pollen.
 I didn’t react to any of those.
 I’ve developed a chemical sensitivity post-9/11, because of the exposure I had.
 So they provided a great deal of answers.
 They did just about everything I needed done.

 AMY GOODMAN: Can you explain, if you went to Ground Zero to volunteer to help, if you weren’t a city employee, what happens to you afterwards in terms of health insurance, in terms of healthcare, Reggie?

 REGINA CERVANTES: Basically, you’re on your own.
 As a volunteer, you’re just totally on your own.
 You need to seek answers for yourselves, network for yourselves, and try to stay on your feet.
 You know, there was no organization, no one central place, that would provide assistance or answers.
 The funding for Mount Sinai medical monitoring program is very limited.
-They’re able to see most responders and recovery workers about once every eighteen months to continue their monitoring to collect data.
+They’re able to see most responders and recovery workers about once every 18 months to continue their monitoring to collect data.
 But the treatment program is very limited by the lack of funds.